ubimix/ux-patterns/index.md

 title: UX Patterns for Maps
 type: index
 content: >
-    This site presents some [design patterns](http://en.wikipedia.org/wiki/Design_pattern) for visualizing data on maps and for interacting with it.
-Each pattern is associated with the problem(s) it solves and with a list of tags easing the navigation across all the patterns.
-The patterns are being spotted and described by a community of contributors listed on the [GitHub page](https://github.com/ubimix/ux-patterns/blob/master/contributors.md) of the project.
+    This site presents some [design patterns](http://en.wikipedia.org/wiki/Design_pattern) for visualizing and scenarizing content with maps.
+Each pattern is associated with the problem(s) it solves.
+The patterns are being spotted and described on [GitHub](https://github.com/ubimix/ux-patterns/) by a set of [contributors](https://github.com/ubimix/ux-patterns/blob/master/contributors.md).
 ---